 The Shiawassee Scholars program provides academically talented high school students opportunities, resources, and support in pursuing challenging programs that are not available to them through their local high schools.
 The Scholars Program, funded by the Cook Family Foundation and coordinated through the SRESD, encourages students both academically and socially in pursuing their intellectual curiosity.
 Students from across the county in the eighth grade take the Scholastic Aptitude Test (SAT).
-The March 2021 test hosted over 200 students interested in becoming Shiawassee Scholars; because of their admirable scores, fifty-three students were inducted into the Shiawassee Scholars Program on June 1, 2021.
+The December 2021 test hosted 165 students interested in becoming Shiawassee Scholars; because of their admirable scores, fifty-two students were inducted into the Shiawassee Scholars Program on March 15, 2022.

 The Shiawassee Scholars program is governed by an advisory committee that meets two times throughout the school year.
 The purpose of the committee is to plan and review the program for continued success for the participants.
 The Shiawassee Scholars Program sponsors a variety of activities throughout the year to keep students and parents informed of opportunities, resources, and support to reach their full potential.
-Although most of the Shiawassee Scholar activities moved to Zoom for the 2020-2021 school year due to the COVID-19 pandemic, juniors did get to retake the SAT test in June with the cost covered by the program and the 2021 summer camps did resume.
 Students in the program are able to apply for a scholarship for enrichment courses focused on exploring their talents and career interests.
 After the Scholar attends their summer camp they have the opportunity to practice their public speaking skills as they share their experience with fellow scholars and parents.